emarsden/dash-mpd-cli/README.md

 - Microsoft Windows 10 and Windows 11 on AMD64

-- Android 12 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages)
+- Android 12 on Aarch64 via [termux](https://termux.dev/) (you'll need to install the rust, binutils and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
+You'll need to disable the `cookies` feature by building with `--no-default-features`.

-- OpenBSD on AMD64 (occasionally)
+- OpenBSD on AMD64 (occasionally).
+You'll need to disable the `cookies` feature.